GeraldNamgal/web-prog-hw0-2018/README.md

 index.html.
 There are images on page0.html, page1.html, and page2.html.

 There is a stylesheet called styles.css and another called sassStyles.css which links to sassStyles.scss.
+There are also stylesheets for most of the other html pages.

 I used at least five different CSS properties and selectors.
-I used the #id selector in index.html for "eventsTable".
-I used the .class selector in sassStyles.scss and in page2.html.
+I used the #id selector in indexStyles.css for "eventsTable".
+I used the .class selector in sassStyles.scss and in page2Styles.css.

-I used the @media query to fix the size of my heading for smaller devices in index.html and in page0.html for resizing the picture which was a little too big for smaller devices.
+I used the @media query to fix the size of my heading for smaller devices in indexStyles.css and in page0Styles.css for resizing the picture which was a little too big for smaller devices.

 I used Bootstrap's navigation component for the navigation bar that appears on every